katieseo/development-tools/rwd_viewport.md

 ##### screen.width / height
-> Total size of the user’s screen.
+> Total size of the user's screen.
 > Measured in Device pixels (CSS pixels in IE7, 8)